g-reijia/eco_genomics_2025/transcriptomics/transcriptomics_notes.md

 We began by doing basic DESeq2 data filtering, then copied trait data, `WGCNA_TraitData.csv` from `/gpfs1/cl/ecogen/pbio6800/Transcriptomics/enrichment` to `mydata/` folder and imported it to this RMarkdown file.
 We then chose a set of soft-thresholding powers and plotted the threshold powers to visualize them.

 Once we began Network Construction, I chose a soft-thresholding power = 24.
 We then plotted dendrograms of modules and visualized the correlation between each eigengene of each module and the imported ULT trait data.
 Because I chose the soft-threshold power = 24, my correlation showed that my module was MEsalmon, with a p-value of 0.48 and plotted the eigengene correlation.
 Finally, we looked at GO categories are present in any modules correlated with ULT.
-From this, my unique GO categories are: GO:0016746, GO:0005634, GO:0000276, GO:0015078, and GO:0015986.
+From this, my unique GO categories are: <GO:0016746>, <GO:0005634>, <GO:0000276>, <GO:0015078>, and <GO:0015986>.
 When these categories were submitted to REVIGO, each term was associated with proton motive force-driven ATP synthesis.

+#### November 4, 2025 - Submission for Homework 2 Plan

+**Question:** *What are the functional differences among genes differentially expressed at G1 vs. G2 vs. G3 vs. G4?*

+**Analysis and Visualization Strategy:** I will begin by using DESeq2 to set up contrasts to compare treatment versus control between each generation.
+Then, I will input the results into TopGO, which will find gene ontology terms.
+Finally, I will use a bioconductor package called "rrvgo" ([Sayols, 2023](https://pmc.ncbi.nlm.nih.gov/articles/PMC10155054/)) to compare GO enrichment results and reduce redundancy.

+Creative or Unique Visualization: Using rrvgo, I will generate several plots to show gene ontology results.
+One unique plot that I will use to visualize this data is a treemap that combines like gene ontology terms into parent terms.
+The size of both the parent and child terms are organized by score, which determines the size of the boxes.

+**Anticipated challenges or areas of support:** In this assignment, I anticipate that I will need further support in understanding the DESeq2 script that we generated during class time.
+Additionally, instead of using REViGO like we did in class, I am attempting to try to use a new package that is new to me.
+Although this will be a challenge, according to the creator of rrvgo, it is heavily influenced by REViGO, so hopefully there is overlap.
+If I have time, in addition to my first analysis, I would be interested in comparing REViGO and rrvgo to see if both yield the same results.

+**References:** Sayols, S. (2023). rrvgo: a Bioconductor package for interpreting lists of Gene Ontology terms. *PubMed*, *2023*. <https://doi.org/10.17912/micropub.biology.000811>

+#### **November 5, 2025 - Homework 2 Notes**

+-   Began assignment by making a copy of `DESeq2ToTopGO.Rmd` script from Tutorial 4 that we reviewed during class and calling it `HW2.Rmd`.
+This script can be found in `mydocs/` folder.

+-